-Grants will be assessed on their needs and merits; however, it is unlikely that grant amounts awarded would exceed \$15,000 (GST inclusive).
+Grants will be assessed on their needs and merits; however, it is unlikely that grant amounts awarded would exceed \$15,000 (refer note below in relation to GST).

 In exceptional cases, projects may be granted for larger amounts.
-It is advised that applicants discuss their application for a larger amount with RAHS prior to lodgement.
-The upper limit of funding available for any one project is \$55,000 (GST inclusive) and a maximum of one grant of this size may be awarded each funding round.
+It is advised that applicants discuss their application for a larger amount with RAHS prior to lodgment.
+The upper limit of funding available for any one project is \$55,000 (refer note below in relation to GST) and a maximum of one grant of this size may be awarded each funding round.